-Names of Directors Whos Class II (Term Expires 20 e Terms Have Not Expired 15) Gary W. Rollins (3) Vice Chairman and Chief Executive Officer of the Company 1981 to date 69 77,957,860(6) 53.4 Larry L. Prince Chairman of the Board of Directors of Genuine Parts Company (automotive parts distributor) from 1990 through February 2005 and Chief Executive Officer from 1989 through August 2004 of the Genuine Parts Company.
-2009 to date 75 7,500 Class III (Term Expires 2 016) Bill J. Dismuke Retired President of Edwards Baking Company (manufacturer of baked pies and pie pieces) 1984 to date 77 4,555 Thomas J. Lawley, M.D.
-Dean of the Emory University School of Medicine from 1996 to 2013 2006 to date 67 3,000 John F. Wilson President and Chief Operating Officer of the Company 2013 to date 56 206,302
+Names of Directors Wi hose Terms Have Not Expired Class II (Term Expires 2018) Gary W. Rollins (3) Vice Chairman and Chief Executive Officer of the Company 1981 to date 72 117,640,459(7) 54.0 Larry L. Prince Retired Chairman of the Board of Directors of Genuine Parts Company (automotive parts distributor).
+2009 to date 78 22,500 Pamela R. Rollins (4) Board Member for Young Harris College, National Monuments Foundation and the O. Wayne Rollins Foundation.
+Former Board Member of The Lovett School and an Emeritus Board Member of the Schenck School.
+2015 to date 59 83,250 Class III (Term Expire s 2019) Bill J. Dismuke Retired President of Edwards Baking Company (manufacturer of baked pies and pie pieces) 1984 to date 80 6,832 Thomas J. Lawley, M.D.
+Dean of the Emory University School of Medicine from 1996 to 2013 2006 to date 70 4,500 John F. Wilson President and Chief Operating Officer of the Company 2013 to date 59 371,471

-- (1) Except as noted, each of the directors has held the positions of responsibility set out in this column (but not necessarily his present title) for more than five years.
-In addition to the directorships listed in this column, the following individuals also serve on the Boards of Directors of the following companies: R. Randall Rollins: Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc.; Gary W. Rollins, Genuine Parts Company.
-All persons named, with the exception of Thomas J. Lawley, M.D. and John F. Wilson, in the above table are directors of RPC, Inc. and Marine Products Corporation. - Larry L. Prince formerly served as a director of SunTrust Banks, Inc., Crawford & Company, Equifax and John H. Harland Company, and James B. Williams formerly served as director of Genuine Parts Company, Georgia Pacific Corporation and The Coca-Cola Company. - (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers. - (4) See information contained in footnote (2) to the table appearing in the Stock Ownership of Certain Beneficial Owners and Management section. - (5) Includes 119,977 shares of Common Stock of the Company held by a trust of which he is a Co Trustee and as to which he shares voting and investment power and 505 shares held in a wholly owned corporation.
-Also includes 1,518 shares held by his wife.
-Does not include shares of Common Stock of the Company owned by Rollins Holding Company, an interest in which is indirectly held by a trust of which Mr. Tippie is a Co Trustee but not a beneficiary. - (6) See information contained in footnote (3) to the table appearing in Stock Ownership of Certain Beneficial Owners and Management section. - Less than 1% of outstanding shares. - Mr. Henry B. Tippie disclaims any beneficial interest in these holdings.
+(1) Except as noted, each of the directors has held the positions of responsibility set out in this column (but not necessarily his present title) and in their bios below for more than five years.
+In addition to the directorships listed in this column, the following individuals also serve on the Boards of Directors of the following companies: R. Randall Rollins: Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc., Gary W. Rollins, Genuine Parts Company and Emory University.
+All persons named, with the exception of Pamela R. Rollins, Thomas J. Lawley, M.D., and John F. Wilson, in the above table, are directors of RPC, Inc. and Marine Products Corporation.

+Larry L. Prince formerly served as a director of SunTrust Banks, Inc., Crawford & Company, Equifax John H. Harland Company and Genuine Parts Company, and James B. Williams formerly served as director of The Coca-Cola Company.

+- (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers. - (4) Pamela R. Rollins is the daughter of R. Randall Rollins and niece of Gary W. Rollins. - (5) See information contained in footnote (2) to the table appearing in the Stock Ownership of Certain Beneficial Owners and Management section. - (6) Includes 757 shares held in a wholly owned corporation and 2,277 shares held by his wife. - (7) See information contained in footnote (3) to the table appearing in Stock Ownership of Certain Beneficial Owners and Management section. - Less than 1% of outstanding shares. - Mr. Henry B. Tippie disclaims any beneficial interest in these holdings.